Robust affine point matching via quadratic assignment on Grassmannians: Comparison to other algorithms

 We implemented GrassGraph as described by its authors in \cite{GrassGraph} and applied it in the simplest case of two point clouds $X, Y \subset \mathbb{R}^{d \times n}$ where $X$ is the specimen cloud to be compared to $Y = L\, X\, S$ with $L \in \mathrm{GL}(d)$, $S \in \mathrm{Sym}(n)$.

 The main finding is that GrassGraf loses precision very quickly if $Y$ is affected even by relatively small noise.
-The test point clouds that were used are the unoccluded Caerbannog clouds \cite{caerbannog:2020}.
-We measured the values $\delta_L$ and $\delta_Y$, just as in the case of RAG.
-These values are already enough to conclude that GrassGraph does not appear to recover $L$ robustly.
+The test point clouds used are the unoccluded Caerbannog clouds \cite{caerbannog:2020}.
+We measured the values $\delta_L$ and $\delta_Y$, just as in the case of RoAM.
+These values are enough to conclude that GrassGraph does not appear to recover $L$ robustly.

-In Figures \ref{fig:grass_graph_teapot_err_L} -- \ref{fig:grass_graph_cow_err_Y}, we show the graphical depiction of our test results (as in the case of RAG) for GrassGraph with $3$ Laplacian eigenvectors used.
+In Figures \ref{fig:grass_graph_teapot_err_L} -- \ref{fig:grass_graph_cow_err_Y}, we show the graphical depiction of our test results (as in the case of RoAM) for GrassGraph with $3$ Laplacian eigenvectors used.
 The analogous dataset with test results for GrassGraph with $10$ Laplacian eigenvectors used is available on GitHub \cite{github:2023}.
-We do not reproduce it here as it appears to show only a marginal improvement.
+We do not reproduce it here as it shows only a marginal improvement.

-Also, some images of the test clouds are available on GitHub \cite{github:2023}: we do not reproduce them here, just note that the ``Teapot'' cloud shows slightly better robustness to noise and point discrepancy while, say, the ``Cow'' cloud already demonstrates a great difference between the recovered $L_0$ and the initial $L$ even for relatively small noise and point discrepancy.
+Also, some images of the test clouds are available on GitHub \cite{github:2023}: we do not reproduce them here, note that the ``Teapot'' cloud shows slightly better robustness to noise and point discrepancy while, say, the ``Cow'' cloud already demonstrates a great difference between the recovered $L_0$ and the initial $L$ even for relatively small noise and point discrepancy.